LOADING

 Henri Matisse

 Henri Matisse (b.
 1869 – d.
-1954) was a French artist known for both his use of colour and original draughtsmanship.
-He was a printmaker and sculptor, but was primarily known as a painter.
-He is regarded as one of the artists who best helped define the revolutionary developments within the visual arts throughout the twentieth century.
-Responsible for significant developments in painting and sculpture.
-Matisse and Pablo Picasso helped define and influence radical contemporary art.
-Matisse is recognised as a leading figure in the Modern Art movement due to his mastery of expressive language using colour and drawing.
-This is displayed throughout his body of work spanning over half a century.
+1954) was a French artist known for his use of colour and draughtsmanship.
+Throughout the twentieth century, Matisse is often regarded as one the most revolutionary artists and a leading figure within the Modern Art movement.
+This can be attributed to his mastery of expressive language using colour, painting, sculpture, collage and drawing.
+His body of works spans over half a century.

 Read more about Henri Matisse here.